Artwork FAQs

 What is bleed?

-Please note: We usually request a minimum of 3mm bleed on artwork and documents, though 5mm is also acceptable.
+Please note: As mentioned above, we usually request a minimum of 3mm bleed on artwork and documents, though 5mm is also acceptable.
 You can usually set the bleed on your document when setting up or adjusting the document/page size and margins in your design software.
 Don’t forget to tick the ‘Use Document Bleed Settings’ option in the ‘Marks and Bleed’ section when exporting your artwork for print.

 What are crop and trim marks?